ianyu93/datahour-gen-ai-nlp-chaining/README.md

 A common alternative is Gradio, which is a Python library that allows you to build interactive web apps.
 You can learn more about Gradio [here](https://gradio.app/).

-Perosnally, I find Gradio to be the fastest if you are looking for a simple input and output demo, but Streamlit with more customizable options.
+Personally, I find Gradio to be the fastest if you are looking for a simple input and output demo, but Streamlit with more customizable options.
 That being said, both are not good options for serious web development.
-They are popular among data scientists and machine learning practitioners because they do cater to the needs of data scientists and machine learning practitioners for quick demos.
+They are popular among data scientists and machine learning practitioners because they cater to the needs of data scientists and machine learning practitioners for quick demos.

 ## Deployment
 Streamlit Cloud is a service that allows you to deploy your Streamlit app.
 You can learn more about Streamlit Cloud [here](https://streamlit.io/cloud).
 Read documentation: